psi4/psi4/doc/sphinxman/source/introduction.rst

 .. [#f1] UHF-CCSD(T) gradients only, as of |version|
 .. [#f2] RHF reference only.
 DF-MP2 is recommended as a faster alternative.
 .. [#f3] threading through BLAS routines only
+.. [#f4] DFT gradients only implemented for SCF type DF.
+LRC-DFT gradients not implemented yet.